miguilimzero/filament-auto-panel/README.md

 Auto Resources and Auto Relation Managers can be read-only by setting `protected static bool $readOnly = true;` in your resource or relation manager class.
 With this mode, all the default actions (with the exception of the `ViewAction`) will be disabled.

+If you want to re-add the create or edit actions with ease, you use the following auto action classes:

+- `\Miguilim\FilamentAutoPanel\Filament\Actions\AutoCreateAction::make()`
+- `\Miguilim\FilamentAutoPanel\Filament\Actions\AutoEditAction::make()`

+For the other actions, such as `DeleteAction`, `RestoreAction`, `ForceDeleteAction`, and bulk equivalents, you will need to create your own auto actions and re-implement them.

 #### Default Sorting

 By default, the Auto Resource and Auto Relation Manager tries to set the table default sort for the following columns,